 - Ask for copies of all beneficiary forms, or print off beneficiary confirmations online, and keep them all in one place, with your other estate planning documents.
 This can help you make sure you are being consistent when designating beneficiaries.

 - Check regularly with your bank or broker to ensure that what’s on file is current and correct.

 - Avoid using vague language such as “son” or “husband” when designating beneficiaries—use people’s full and legal names to avoid confusion.

 - Review your beneficiary designations regularly (at least once every few years) and after major life events.
 For example, if your daughter gets married and changes her last name, you will need to update any beneficiary forms on which she is named.
 Births or deaths will also likely cause you to make changes to these forms, as will divorce.

 - You will have to manually change the beneficiary designations on retirement plans when you roll a 401(k) into a new plan or switch to an IRA or from an IRA to a Roth IRA; the account will not do it automatically.

 - Be aware of which forms distribute assets per stirpes and which do not.
 If assets are distributed in this way, it means that each branch of the family will receive equal amounts of the account.
-This would come into effect, for example, if you were predeceased by one of your children and wished his or her inheritance to go to his or her children rather than to your remaining children.
+This would come into effect, for example, if you were predeceased by one of your children and wished their inheritance to go to their children rather than to your remaining children.